|By Luu - Own work, CC BY-SA 4.0, |

 The world needs a villain

 It was, therefore, a lot of baggage that the Western Media needed to unload, and the failed drug test provided a wonderful landing dock, as it were.
 Had it been directed only at the Russian Federation, Eteri Tutberidze and the people around Kamila, it might still have been justifiable, but much of it was directed at the athlete herself.
-A girl who was, let us remember, fifteen, and living under a regime where it can be comfortably inferred she had little-to-no control over her daily routine.
+A girl who was, let us remember, fifteen, and living under a regime where it can be comfortably inferred she had little-to-no control over her daily routine or what she ate and drank.
 For the record, the defence offered by Valieva’s family was that she had accidentally mixed her grandfather’s heart medication with her own vitamin supplements.
-As defences go, it was so disingenuous as to almost feel ‘too stupid to be fake’.
+As defences go, it was so disingenuously stupid as to almost feel ‘too dumb to be fake’.

 To be fifteen, and to feel like everyone considers you the worst person in the world?